 Rural property in Spain for Tourism business

 Beyond the wish (some may say dream) of having your residence in a rural area, some expats are particularly interested to buy property in Spain to rent out to tourists: if this is your objective, you will need to consider making a Tourism License application – something that we can help with.

-However, having a complete overview on the whole process of purchasing property is an advantage: this said we offer you as well another great time & money saver: our up-to-date guide for Buying Property in Spain: a 5 to 10 minutes manual that will save you a lot of trouble.
+However, having a complete overview on the whole process of purchasing property is an advantage: this said we offer you as well another great time & money saver: our up-to-date guide for Buying Property in Spain: a guide that we recommend all purchasers to read before going ahead with a property purchase in Spain.